codership/documentation/galeracluster/source/kb/two-node-clusters.rst

 .. rst-class:: article-stats

-   Length: 880 words; Published: October 22, 2019; Category: Topology; Type: Best Practices
+   Length: 880 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Topology; Type: Best Practices

 When using Galera Cluster, it's recommended that the cluster have at least three nodes.
 However, some DBAs would prefer to use only two nodes.
 This could be because their budget doesn't allow for the cost of a third production node.
 Or it could be that they are putting together a cluster for testing updates and want to minimize the effort and expense of testing.